 Focus on the technology you need

 Technology can be overwhelming.
 My intention with this article was to simplify what you really need to be successful.
 Keep it simple and do your research.
-The key to technology is figuring out what functions you need and finding devices that suit your demands.
-When in doubt, go with the proven options; otherwise, don’t be afraid to take your time, do the research, and make informed decisions to maximize your budget.
+The key to the technology is figuring out what functions you need and finding devices that suit your demands.
+When in doubt, go with the proven options such as a printer for notary; otherwise, don’t be afraid to take your time, do the research, and make informed decisions to maximize your budget.

-As long as you have a smartphone, proper computer setup, and a fully functioning office machine…you’ll be just fine.
+As long as you have a smartphone, a proper computer setup, and a fully functioning printer for notary…you’ll be just fine.
 And as your business grows, you can upgrade and add pieces of technology that will continue to help your business thrive.

 This article is one of a 4 part series on the Advantages of Technology for your Notary Business.
 Keep reading.